matter-labs/zksync-lite-docs/docs/faq/tokens.md

   generation.
 This part depends on the use of hardware resources and is therefore invariable.
 Our benchmarks give estimates of ~0.001 USD per transfer.
-- **On-chain part (gas costs)**: for every **zkSync** block, the validator must pay Ethereum gas to verify the SNARK (~1.5k gas right now going down to a negligable amount with zkSync v1.1), plus additionally ~0.4k gas per transaction to publish the state ∆.
+- **On-chain part (gas costs)**: for every **zkSync** block, the validator must pay Ethereum gas to verify the SNARK (~1.5k gas right now going down to a negligible amount with zkSync v1.1), plus additionally ~0.4k gas per transaction to publish the state ∆.
 The on-chain part is variable because it depends on the current gas price in the Ethereum network.
 However, this part is orders of magnitude cheaper than the cost of normal ETH/ERC20 transfers.